World Ringette Championships: World Ringette Championships results

 The first time the World Ringette Championships involved Senior teams representing individual nations exclusively was during the 1996 World Ringette Championships.
 The first time the World Ringette Championships involved Junior teams representing individual nations exclusively was during the 2013 World Ringette Championships.

 Senior

 Junior

+The junior age division is now called the U21 division (players under 21 years of age).

 The first World Junior Ringette Championships took place in 2009 and was exclusively created for national junior ringette teams and operated as a separate tournament from the main event, the World Ringette Championships, which was exclusively for senior teams.
 In 2013 the junior program merged with the larger senior competition and the junior program ceased to exist as a separate tournament as a result.

-Today the World competition includes both senior and junior pools.
-As of 2017, the junior pool was split and a third pool was added, the "President's Pool", created for developing ringette nations; Team Canada Junior and Team Finland Junior now compete in the Junior Pool.
+Today the World competition includes both senior and U21 pools.
+As of 2017, the junior pool (now U21) was split and a third pool was added, the "President's Pool", created for developing ringette nations; Team Canada Junior and Team Finland Junior used to compete in the Junior Pool, but now compete in the U21 Pool.